gvwilson/sdxpy/en/src/tester/index.md

 ```

 As the output shows,
-`globals` returns a copy of the dictionary that Python uses
+`globals` a dictionary containing
-to store all the variables at the top (global) level of your program.
+all the variables at the top (global) level of the program.
 Since we just started the interpreter,
 we see the variables that Python defines automatically.
 (By convention,